-Checkpoint is triggered on one of these occasions: (1) after an fsync system call from the applications; (2) after garbage collection; (3) when explicitly specified by the user.
-Background garbage collection is carried out every five minutes automatically, hence Checkpoint is conducted at most 5 minutes since last execution.
-Also, Checkpoint only builds NAT and the checkpoint block of SFST in the main area, as node blocks and data blocks are updated directly using XIP.
-With the space and time efficient design of snapshots, we manage to do frequent checkpoints with low impact on performance.
+Specifically, snapshot creation is triggered on one of these occasions: (1) after an fsync system call from the applications; (2) after garbage collection; (3) after a certain time interval since last snapshot creation; (4) when explicitly invoked by users.
+In our design, background garbage collection is carried out every five minutes automatically, hence Checkpoint is conducted at most every five minutes.
+Shorter time interval can be specified by user-defined parameters if the users are eager to save their rapid changes to files.
+Moreover, Checkpoint only needs to build NAT and the checkpoint block of SFST in the main area, since node blocks and data blocks are updated directly using XIP.
+Thanks to our efficient design of snapshots, we manage to do frequent checkpoints with low impact on foreground performance.